frederik-hoeft/wkg-entity-framework-core/docs/documentation.md

 }
 ```

-The static `Configure` method is dictated by the `IReflectiveModelConfiguration<TEntity>` interface, and is invoked by RECAP when the entity is configured.
+The static `Configure` method is dictated by the `IDiscoverableModelConfiguration<TEntity>` interface, and is invoked by RECAP when the entity is configured.
 The method takes an EF Core `EntityTypeBuilder<TEntity>` as its only parameter, which is used to configure the entity.
 The method is static to separate the configuration logic from the entity instance, and to allow for easy navigation between the entity class and its mapping configuration.

 #### Entity Discovery

 RECAP provides Reflective Entity Discovery, which allows developers to automatically discover and configure entities in a given assembly.
-This feature only applies to classes implementing `IReflectiveModelConfiguration<TEntity>`.
+This feature only applies to classes implementing `IDiscoverableModelConfiguration<TEntity>`.
 Entities that do not implement this interface must be configured manually.

 ##### Reflective Entity Discovery